aggr needs support for multiple pseudo rx groups

 - iperf3 from SOS_A to KVM_A over external (this exercises the MAC-loopback Tx path)

-Updated by Ryan Zezeski 11 months ago
+Updated by Ryan Zezeski over 2 years ago

 I tested this using a script (mac_test) that I developed at Joyent alongside the original patch.
 I updated the script to be a bit cleaner and also added new tests.
 The basic idea of this script is to create various configurations of VNICs/VLANs/aggrs and verify that a) traffic is passed and b) traffic is passed on the correct path (hardware vs software lanes).
 It's basically an indirect way of testing mac/aggr/ixgbe via pure userland manipulations.